scientificcomputing/fenics-in-the-wild/src/datasets.md

-# Instructions for meshing of brains
+# Biomedical datasets

-There are several public data-sets for meshing
+There are several public data-sets for meshing:

+(mri2fem2-chapter2)=

 ## MRI to FEM Vol 2 - Chapter 2